dbaileychess/flatbuffers-mkdocs/docs/tutorial.md

 !!! warning "BINARY Mode"

     Make sure your file mode (or transfer protocol) is set to BINARY, and not TEXT.
-If you try to trasnfer a flatbuffer in TEXT mode, the buffer will be corrupted and be hard to diagnose.
+If you try to transfer a flatbuffer in TEXT mode, the buffer will be corrupted and be hard to diagnose.

 ## Deserialization